maghawry74/DepotShop-WebApi/README.md

 ## Features
 * Using MongoDb Database.
 * Applying All CRUD Operation For 3 Entites (User,Product,Order).
-* Login in && Sign UP
+* Login in && Sign UP.
-* Authentiction && Authorization Using JWT
+* Authentiction && Authorization Using JWT.
-* Using Repository Pattern For Data Access
+* Using Repository Pattern For Data Access.